PalmStudio/Biophysics_database_palm/README.md

 This folder
 ├── 00-data                        --> Contains raw, unprocessed data
 │   ├── lidar                      --> lidar data for the 3D reconstruction of the plants
-│   │   ├── lidar.zip              --> lidar point clouds for each plant and session
+│   │   ├── lidar.tar.bz2          --> lidar point clouds for each plant and session
 │   │   ├── README.md              --> Instructions on how to use the lidar data
-│   │   └── reconstructions.zip    --> 3D reconstructions of the plants
+│   │   └── reconstructions.tar.bz2 -> 3D reconstructions of the plants
 │   ├── climate                    --> Climatic data from the growth chamber │   │   ├── README.md
 │   │   └── climate.zip            --> Climatic data archive